Reading time: 5 min.

 • Seborrheic dermatitis

 You may experience these side effects even if you’re using the right amount of Minoxidil.
-If you decide to discontinue Minoxidil due to side effects, speak to a hair loss specialist to discuss other hair loss treatment options.
+If you decide to discontinue Minoxidil due to side effects or if you experience an allergic reaction to the medication, speak to a hair loss specialist to discuss other hair loss treatment options.

 Does an itchy scalp mean my hair is growing?